AmazonPriime/Instagram-Reddit-Poster/README.md

 # Instagram Reddit Meme Poster Tool
-Gathers memes from Reddit and posts them to Twitter.
+Gathers memes from Reddit and posts them to Instagram.